umdcsforever/JS_Diff/README.md

 - [ ] Interceptor order is also important!
 - [ ] NgRx and Application State:
 - [ ] Reducer is triggered when action is dispatched there for we get 2 things: state and action
+#### 3/24
+- [ ] Reducer, State, Actions.
+- [ ] ActionReducerMap allow us to navigate to registered reducers: export const reducers: ActionReducerMap<AppState>, clean and central place where we manange reducers
+- [ ] StoreModule.forRoot(reducers) reducers from ActionReducerMap in AppModule Import
+- [ ] understand switchMap operator : ? does not re-wrap the return value which is observable.
+- [ ] side-effect
+- [ ] Actions from '@ngrx/effects' holds information about all of the registered actions in the application. (like list of actions declared in the constructor)
+- [ ] Big diffrerence between SideEffect and Reducer is that in sideEffect, you do not change the state of the store.
+- [ ] from operator : turns Promise into Observable
+- [ ]  @Effect(dispatch: false) don't plan on dispatching a new action at the end
+- [ ] Use Ngrx only to span multiple components inside the app
+- [ ] StoreModule.forFeature(); this is used in the imports [] inside of the lazyloaded module like recipes . (not like forRoot) it tells add reducers and it's state to global states and once the lazily modules load, ngrx addes them into the application.
+- [ ] export interface FeatureState extends fromApp.AppState: this means interface aware of the application AppState from fromApp and extends what's in the AppState as well as what's in the FeatureState
+- [  ]withLatestFrom()